Adrien Saddier betting profile: Sony Open in Hawaii - PGA TOUR

 Saddier's recent performances

-- Saddier's best finish over his last ten appearances came at The Open Championship, where he finished tied for 52nd with a score of even par.
+- Saddier had his best finish over his last ten tournament appearances at The Open Championship, where he finished tied for 52nd with a score of even par.

 - Saddier has an average of -0.027 Strokes Gained: Off-the-Tee in his past five tournaments.